-While the estimate of golden lion tamarins living in the wild has continued to rise in recent years, they are still classified as endangered because their habitat remains fragmented in to small, unconnected areas, each only capable of supporting a small number of groups.
+While the estimate of golden lion tamarins living in the wild has continued to rise in recent years, they are still classified as endangered because their habitat remains fragmented into small, unconnected areas, each only capable of supporting a small number of groups.
 This has decreased the quality of tamarin habitat and limited their ability to grow populations.
+It also leaves the species susceptible to diseases.
 Without intervention, inbreeding will contribute to the local extinction of many of these small populations, and eventually the entire species.

 Continued conservation efforts, such as reforestation and the creation of wildlife corridors, are essential to sustain and grow the overall population, and to ensure all of the hard work put into saving golden lion tamarins is not undone.

 - Reduce, reuse and recycle — in that order!
 Cut back on single-use goods, and find creative ways to reuse products at the end of their life cycle.
 Choose recycling over trash when possible.